minhnhan175/weather-info/README.md

 - This weather/weather forecast info maybe not correct to the weather right now.
-- If you got a correct city name, but it says: "Cannot find the city name: `"${Your city}"` to show the weather and weather forecast data." then check your internet was connected.
+- If you got a correct city name, but it says: "Cannot find the city name: `"${Your city}"` to show the weather and weather forecast data." then check your internet was connected to your device.